theofil/HerwigCMSDev/README.md

 # HerwigCMSDev
-This page holds instructions on how to build and update the Herwig interface in CMSSW using your lxplus account.
+This page holds instructions on how to build and update the Herwig interface in CMSSW using your lxplus account, supplementary to what one can find in the official [CMS Herwig Twiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/Herwig7Interface), which I find harder to maintain.

 ## Which CMSSW release ?
 Assuming that you want to commit something new, you first need to commit it to HEAD and later make a pull request (PR) to backport it to earlier releases (e.g., ultralegacy for Run 2 or others).
 Check which is the latestest greatest CMSSW release here: